aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/connectors/duckdb.md

 # DuckDB

-[DuckDB](https://duckdb.org/) is an in-process analytical database that uses a SQL dialect and can read data from CSV, Parquet and JSON file formats.
+[DuckDB](https://duckdb.org/) is an in-process analytical database that uses a SQL dialect.
 It requires no external dependencies and has the ability to run in-process on its host application.
 This simplicity in deployment makes it a good choice for lightweight operations when using Sycamore for development work or with low data loads.

 ## Configuration for DuckDB